BCIT-SSD-2020-21/passion-project-abhishekpundir789/e-commerce/Readme.md

 * npm install express { it should be under the function folder in app as it wil be the cloud backend functionality using express}
 * npm install cors { same under the functions folder }
 * npm install stripe { same under the function folder }
+* npm install moment { for the order dates functionality }

 ## Prototype Images:
 * Home Page: